reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerAutomate_SavingApprovalDetailsToSharePoint.md

 - To avoid triggering a new file version using system update.
 - When modifying system columns such as author or modified date.
 - When updating an image column.
+- To update fields without having to fill in required fields.

 Upon approval of a document, I needed to update file properties with the approval outcome, comments, date, and approver without generating a new version.
 This necessitated the use of the "Send HTTP Request to SharePoint" action.